wilkox/gggenes/README.md

 gggenes is a [ggplot2](https://ggplot2.tidyverse.org) extension for drawing gene arrow maps.

+## Breaking change to linewidth in version 0.6.0.9001

+Prior to version 0.6.0.9001, `linewidth` in `geom_feature()` and `geom_terminator()` was expressed in points, not millimetres, with a default value of 1.
+This was inconsistent with both `geom_gene_arrow()` and ggplot2 convention.
+From version 0.6.0.9001, `linewidth` is expressed in millimetres, and the default value is 0.3.
+This change results in visually near-identical `linewidth`s if using the default, but may result in a significant change in `linewidth`s if this value is set.
+To correct for this change, divide previous `linewidth` values by `ggplot2::.pt`.

 ## Installing gggenes

 Install the stable version of gggenes from CRAN: